 "[...] in addition to bringing to light a protagonist of the musical Baroque, Francesco Antonio Bonporti, composer of great interest, and besides enticing to listen his refined work, Nones's book, despite its brevity, also has the advantage of stimulating reflections and parallels that are at times truly surprising.
 They are made possible by the "impossible dialogue" form chosen by the author, and by his sharpness.
 Nones indeed is able to touch with "Bonportian" levity issues of paramount importance and gravity, which I cannot fully detail here (I mean, for example, the debate between philological and modern interpretation).
 I leave it to the reader to discover such - and possibly imagine other - possible triangulations."

 "a charming pianist from Trentino entered the platform who, in his features, enclosed the image of a young Cimbrian prince and an aristocrat of the Hohenstaufen house.
-Alberto Nones, pianist graduated in philosophy in Bologna, master of economics in London, PhD at the University of Trento is undoubtedly a character of singular caliber.
+Alberto Nones, pianist graduated in philosophy in Bologna, master in London, PhD at the University of Trento is undoubtedly a character of singular caliber.
 When he sat at the Petrov of the ducal palace, a very impervious instrument, he immediately showed that he knew how to tame the difficult keyboard.
 Having arranged the timbre perspective, the young trentino master allowed us into his particular vision of Chopin's repertoire, an elegant and formally impeccable game of Mazurkas of op.
 30 and Op.
 50 and Fantasies, in particular of the Polonaise-fantasia, a small ethical path in Chopin's aesthetics.
 With transparent clarity Nones has traveled across the quivers of the Polish national dance, drawing historical resonances and deep cultural presences.
 But above all what emerged was a sense of elegance that probably the musician inherited from some of his masters, Ciccolini in particular and Franco Scala, recognized creator of talents.
-Those who, following Nones's reading, agreed to be dragged into the often enigmatic vortex of Chopin's music could perhaps make themselves aware of an arcane phrase by a famous novel by Pavese: "the forest danced Chopin", emblematic of a dramatic tension that always emerges when an intelligent pianist reads the music of the great Polish beyond his parlor's lacquer.
+Those who, following Nones's reading, agreed to be dragged into the often enigmatic vortex of Chopin's music could perhaps make themselves aware of an arcane phrase by a famous novel by Pavese: "the forest was dancing Chopin", emblematic of a dramatic tension that always emerges when an intelligent pianist reads the music of the great Polish beyond his parlor's lacquer.
 Nones has recently completed his recording of Chopin's Mazurkas, a monumental diary of emotions and memories with which the Polish master has been able to recount his life.
 But the complete dances in their complexity are a Borges puzzle, a tiny aleph from which the complexity stems of a whole world.
 When we will hear this discographic undertaking by Nones, we might be enriched."